Cognitive Development

 Conventional Stages

-3. Achiever: Able to imagine multiple possibilities.
+3. Achiever (Self-Determining): Able to imagine multiple possibilities.
 Understands cause and effect better than previous stages, so he can make better plans.
 Enjoys introspection and personal growth.
-Busy making the world a better place.
-Interested in getting things done.
+Busy making the world a better place for everyone, not just his own group.
 Idealistic and driven to achieve goals.
-Uses rational thinking to convince others, instead of just arguing.
-90% of adults in the Western world are at one of the conventional stages or lower.
+Uses rationality and evidence to convince others, instead of arguing.
+Can interact with people in different groups without feeling torn between them or losing his stable sense of self.

 Post-Conventional Stages

-2. Unitive: Through total surrender to the paradox of life, he finally drops his identification with the separate self.
-Now he can live in the Transendent all the time, but without leaving the relative world.
-He is always aware of both worlds.
-This isn't something that "he" did because "he" doesn't actually exist.
-The self-concept is an illusion, and he now experiences it as such.
-Though he still has a sense of being a center of awareness in a body, he no longer experiences himself as a "separate me".
-Entering this stage was not something that the separate self did.
-It was something that happened as the universe manifested itself in his experience.
-His new sense of self includes the entire matrix of everything.
-His perspective is infinite.
 All the paradoxes and seeming opposites are now integrated, so they no longer cause suffering.
 He accepts that other people cannot understand his perspective, and he doesn't worry about it.
 Everything is perfect the way it is because he understands the whole process.
 He is able to love all people without needing them to be different than they are.
 Without attachment to ego, he is free to do great good in the world, if that is his purpose.
 His feeling is that he doesn't move himself.
 God moves through him.
 So he is able to be spontaneous in the Now, responding to conditions as they arise.
 His experience is moment by moment awareness.
 His perspective includes all past and future time, but he never leaves the present moment.
 This stable awareness of the Now allows him to see things the way they are, without the added meanings created by the mind.
 He sees that all maps are just useful tools.
 They are ideas about reality, not Reality itself.
 He lives as a fully integrated human being, with both the human side and the Being side - the relative and the Transcendent.
-The Unitive stage consists of three substages, which I discuss in Stages of Enlightenment.
+He can shift freely between developmental perspectives because he has mastered them all.
+This allows him to communciate with people at all stages and act as a catalyst for their growth.
+This is the Fifth Rank of Tozan.

 Cognitive Development and Feedback